telliott99/MyJava/arraylist.rst

     3: Tom
     >

-You can see that the objects are sorted lexicographically according to name, but they could be sorted according to any property by changing the ``compareTo`` function.
+You can see that the objects are sorted lexicographically according to name, but they could be sorted according to any property by changing the ``compareTo`` function appropriately.